SCLOUD-PTE-LTD/docs/private-cloud/user-guide/vpn.md

 ![1](/assets/images/user-guide/user-guide-110.png)

-If the remote VPN gateway uses a private network address, you must provide a fixed public IP address after the private network address is SNAT.
-If the address after the SNAT of the remote network is a non-fixed public IP address, such as an IP address pool, the peer gateway is entered as `0.0.0.0`, which means that a tunnel connection is established with any peer gateway IP address, and the connection can be established when the authentication algorithm, key, local subnet and peer subnet are consistent, so that the two end networks can transmit NAT through IPSecVPN communication.
+If the remote VPN gateway uses a private network address, you must provide a fixed public IP address after the private network address is SNAT (Source Network Address Translation).
+If the address after the SNAT (Source Network Address Translation) of the remote network is a non-fixed public IP address, such as an IP address pool, the peer gateway is entered as `0.0.0.0`, which means that a tunnel connection is established with any peer gateway IP address, and the connection can be established when the authentication algorithm, key, local subnet and peer subnet are consistent, so that the two end networks can transmit NAT through IPSecVPN communication.

 ### Viewing Peer Gateways
 In the VPN Gateway resource console, you can switch to the peer gateway to view the resource information of all peer gateways under the current account, including the name, ID, public IP address, number of tunnels, creation time, and operation items, as shown in the following figure: